Convert All Your Images to WebP (Python Script)

 Step 2: Run the Script

-Save the script as convert_webp.py, update MY_DIR to your images folder path, and run:
+Save the script above as convert_webp.py, then update the MY_DIR variable to point to whatever folder contains your images, and execute it:

 python convert_webp.py